thomasmaintenance/thomasmaintenance/content/about/about.md

 #### "We have enjoyed working with TMi since 1990.
 Always pleased with their team's attention to detail and excellent communication."

-\-- Bunny Porteous

-Senior Property Manager

-First Services Residential
+\-- Bunny Porteous, Senior Property Manager First Services Residential

 #### “Highly Recommend your firm for going the extra mile.

 Great Staff”

-\-- Liz Der

-Operations Coordinator

-Gammon International
+\-- Liz Der, Operations Coordinator Gammon International

 #### TMi has been steady and reliable for many years comparing with other janitorial contractors we came across in the past years …

-\-- Andrew Hui

-Property Manager

-Dorset Realty of Canada Ltd
+\-- Andrew Hui, Property Manager Dorset Realty of Canada Ltd

 #### "The best thing about the team from Thomas Maintenance was the peace of mind they gave us.
 You knew that when they left, the building was clean from top to bottom, that it smelled good and that all the little things that matter had happened during their day -- anything in need of repair had been noted, the security doors had all been left closed, the front entrance looked inviting again."